Ultraman82/How-many-jobs-will-be-terminated-by-automation/README.md

 ![Amercia Job ratio](ratio.PNG)

+The industry secor claasfiers in those two datasets were different, so I did some calculation using weighted average.
+Still, Its not perfect.

 ## Result
-(This is an interactive chart, but its laggy on jupyter notebook.
-Little bit buggy, and I can fix it:)
+This is an interactive chart, but its laggy on jupyter notebook.
+Little bit buggy, and I can fix it:

 ![Job_Loss](jobloss.PNG)